healthschema/healthschema.github.io/_posts/2015-08-20-github-intro.md

 </p>

-GitHub is a Web-based code repository hosting service, which offers all of the distributed revision control and source code management functionality.
-GitHub provides a Web-based graphical interface and desktop as well as mobile integration.
-It also provides access control and collaboration features such as bug tracking, feature requests, task management, and wikis for every project.
+GitHub is a Web-based code repository hosting service, and provides all of the distributed revision control and source code management functionality.
+This includes access control and collaboration features such as bug tracking, feature requests, task management, and wikis for every project.

-**As of 2015, GitHub reports over 9 million users and over 21.1 million repositories, making it the largest host of source code in the World.
-It is the collaborative code management platform of the world's largest software development companies (Google, Microsoft, Adobe, Twitter, PayPal, Amazon, Yahoo, LinkedIn, Facebook, Dropbox, Mozilla)**.
+**Github is the collaborative code management platform of the world's largest software companies (including Google, Microsoft, Adobe, Twitter, PayPal, Amazon, Yahoo, LinkedIn, Facebook, Dropbox, Mozilla).
+As of 2015, GitHub reports over 9 million users and over 21.1 million repositories, making it the largest host of source code in the World.**

 ***